maialenz/WetPaws/README.md

 $ python3 -m http.server
 ```

-5. Once your Gitpod workspace is created, only open the workspace from Gitpod Workspaces itslef (https://gitpod.io/workspaces/).
+5. Once your Gitpod workspace is created, only open the workspace from Gitpod Workspaces itslef (https://gitpod.io/workspaces/), and not from GitHub Gitpod button (Only use this button once at the very begining when creating a new workspace)
    ![screenshot of opening gitwork workspace](docs/deployment/gitpod-workspace-open.png)

 ---